Ashwin27/ai-starter-kit/README.md

 A good alternative to running Jupyter notebooks locally is using [Google Collab](https://colab.research.google.com/).

-## Adding and Removing Dependencies

-To add or remove dependencies in your Python project, you can use `pip` to install or uninstall packages.
+To add or remove dependencies in your Python project while keeping the `environment.yml` file up-to-date, you can use Conda to install or uninstall packages.

 ### Adding Dependencies

 To add a new dependency to your project, you can use the following command:

 ```
-pip install <package-name>
+conda install <package-name>
 ```

 Replace `<package-name>` with the name of the package you want to install.
 If you want to install a specific version of the package, you can use the following command:

 ```
-pip install <package-name>==<version>
+conda install <package-name>=<version>
 ```

 Replace `<version>` with the specific version you want to install.

-After installing a new package, you should update the `requirements.txt` file to include the new package and its version.
+After installing a new package, you should update the `environment.yml` file to include the new package and its version.
 You can do this by running the following command:

 ```
-pip freeze > requirements.txt
+conda env export --name myenv > environment.yml
 ```

-This will generate a new `requirements.txt` file that includes all the installed packages and their versions.
+This will generate a new `environment.yml` file that includes all the installed packages and their versions in the specified Conda environment.

 ### Removing Dependencies

 To remove a dependency from your project, you can use the following command:

 ```
-pip uninstall <package-name>
+conda remove <package-name>
 ```

 Replace `<package-name>` with the name of the package you want to uninstall.
 If you want to uninstall a specific version of the package, you can use the following command:

 ```
-pip uninstall <package-name>==<version>
+conda remove <package-name>=<version>
 ```

-Replace `<version>` with the specific version you want to uninstall.

-After uninstalling a package, you should also update the `requirements.txt` file to remove the package from the list of installed packages.
-You can do this by manually editing the `requirements.txt` file to remove the package and its version, or by regenerating the file using the `pip freeze` command (which will include only the remaining installed packages):
+After removing a package, you should update the `environment.yml` file to remove the package and its version.
+You can do this by running the same command to export the environment as before:

 ```
-pip freeze > requirements.txt
+conda env export --name myenv > environment.yml
 ```

-This will generate a new `requirements.txt` file that includes only the remaining installed packages and their versions.
+This will generate a new `environment.yml` file that includes all the remaining installed packages and their versions in the specified Conda environment.

-That's it!
-You now know how to add and remove dependencies in your Python project using `pip`.

 ## License